HandBrake/HandBrake-docs/source/en/latest/workflow/open-video-source.markdown

 ## Next steps

-If HandBrake didn't open your video as as expected or you had some other trouble, you can continue reading to learn more about how HandBrake works or jump right to [Getting help](../help/index.html).
+If HandBrake didn't open your video as as expected or you had some other trouble, you can continue reading to learn more about how HandBrake works or jump right to [Troubleshooting common issues](../help/troubleshooting-common-issues.html).

 Continue to [Selecting a preset](select-preset.html).